hack-shack/glowfire/README.md

   * pygame on the SQFMI beepy
   * Self-hosted: builds its own software development kit on the beepy itself
   * Includes Snakeware Window Manager, a Python userland
+  * Renders directly to framebuffer: no X, OpenGL, Mesa, or Wayland
   * Sound using USB audio dongle or Bluetooth (experimental)
   * Localized for English, French, and Japanese
-  * No X, OpenGL, Mesa, or Wayland.
-Renders directly to framebuffer.

 # Requirements
   * SQFMI beepy (2023)